ExtendRealityLtd/VRTK/Assets/VRTK/Documentation/API.md

   > `public static Headsets GetHeadsetType(bool summary = false)`

  * Parameters
-   * `bool summary` - If this is true, then the generic name for the headset is returned not including the version type (e.g. OculusRift will be returned for DK2 and CV1).
+   * `bool summary` - If this is `true`, then the generic name for the headset is returned not including the version type (e.g. OculusRift will be returned for DK2 and CV1).
  * Returns
    * `Headsets` - The Headset type that is connected.